bdhazman/FairDice/README.md

 | 8 |
 |...|

-Then, on each roll, a card is taken from the top of the deck and put aside, when the deck is empty it is reshuffled.
+Then, on each roll, a card is taken from the top of the deck and put aside.
+When the deck is empty it is reshuffled.

 So, you don't get complete randomness, but you get the correct proportionality according to probability of the dice rolls in a shuffled manner.